 SHAWNEE — State animal rescue laws may have been broken at an adoption fair this week for about 100 dogs saved from an alleged puppy mill, Pottawatomie County Sheriff Mike Booth said.

-He learned Thursday afternoon about the state law, which requires animals be spayed or neutered unless the adopting party signs an agreement to have the animal sterilized and leaves a minimum $10 deposit.
+Oklahoma law requires animals to be spayed or neutered unless the adopting party signs an agreement to have the animal sterilized and leaves a minimum $10 deposit.